2025 Gulfport mayoral election

 The 2025 Gulfport mayoral election was held on June 3, 2025, to elect the mayor of Gulfport, Mississippi.
 Incumbent mayor Billy Hewes was eligible for re-election to a second four-year term, but announced that he would retire.

 Primary elections were held on April 1, 2025.
 Former Democratic member of the Mississippi House of Representatives Sonya Williams-Barnes won her party's primary, defeating former professional basketball player Ronnie Henderson, and Republican attorney Hugh Keating won his party's nomination unopposed.
-In the general election, Keating defeated Barnes by a margin of 6.4%, as the race has become more competitive.
+In the general election, Keating defeated Barnes by a margin of 6.4%, and the race has become more competitive.

 Although Barnes lost the election, she praised the city for having its highest voter turnout in history, with over 13,000 citizens voting.